heispv/projects/README.md

 # Projects
-Here you can find the projects which have been written during different courses for Machine Learning
+Below you will find the projects that I have written during my studies on ML

 ## Table of Contents